-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the giant star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For Nashira, the location is 21h 40m 05.34 and -16d39` 44.1 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For Nashira, the location is 21h 40m 05.34 and -16° 39` 44.1 .

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving -022.45 ± 000.43 towards the north and 187.56 ± 000.72 east if we saw them in the horizon.
+The star is moving -22.45 ± 0.43 milliarcseconds/year towards the north and 187.56 ± 0.72 milliarcseconds/year east if we saw them in the horizon.

-Nashira has a spectral type of A7III:mp....
-This means the star is a blue giant star.
-The star has a B-V Colour Index of 0.32 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 7,116 Kelvin.
+Based on the star's spectral type of A7III:mp... , Nashira's colour and type is blue - white giant star.
+The star has a B-V Colour Index of 0.32 which means the star's temperature is about 7,116 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.